NathanRSmith/http-rendezvous/README.md

 ```
 [{
   id: stream uuid,
+  created_at: ISO8601 timestamp when the stream was created,
+  deactivated_at: ISO8601 timestamp when the stream was deactivated,
   state: One of `CREATED, STREAMING, TIMEOUT_NO_SRC, TIMEOUT_NO_DST, SRC_ERROR, DST_ERROR, FINISHED, SRC_DISCONNECTED, DST_DISCONNECTED, CLIENT_ERROR, FINISHED`.
 In practice should only see `CREATED, STREAMING or FINISHED`,
+  active: Boolean whether the stream is active (not finished),
+  error: Object with `name` & `message` if an error occurred before or during streaming,
   download_headers: KVP of headers sent to download client,
   upload_headers: KVP of headers sent to upload client,
   bytes_transferred: Count of bytes transferred so far